EmmaRamirez/emmaramirez.me/posts/01-14-18/the-glories-and-pitfalls-of-monorepos.md

 lerna publish --conventional-commits --yes
 ```

 What this will do is publish each of your npm packages _and_ generate the appropriate npm version based off the commits (with the `--conventional-commits` flag) _and_ generate a changelog for each (using the `--changelog-preset` argument, which defaults to the [angular](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular#angular-convention) preset).
-The `--yes` flag auto-confirms the changes; you may want to to turn this off if you want to verify the versions before publishing.
+The `--yes` flag auto-confirms the changes; you may want to turn this off if you want to verify the versions before publishing.

 ## The Pitfalls